Choosing a Pricing Model that Fits your Freelance Business

 We have been there, and know how complicated all this sounds.
 This article is a quick comparison guide to help you understand the most popular freelance pricing rate models and decide which one reflects better what you’re actually worth.

-Know your costs first
+Know your expenses first

-- Standard bills: Electricity (even if you work from home), internet/phone connection, mortgage, rent
+- Standard bills: electricity (even if you work from home), internet/phone connection, mortgage, rent

 - Office supplies: printing paper/inks, pens, clippers etc.